robrich/kubernetes-hands-on-workshop/02-Hello-Docker/start/README.md

    This says "Build the current directory's Dockerfile into an image, and tag the image with the name `hellonode` and the version `0.1`".

    NOTE: If you're building on Windows, you'll get a security warning.
 It's showing you that Windows Access Control Lists (ACLs) are different than Linux's Users & Groups.
 We're not setting file permissions here, so we're ok.
-It's safe to ignore this warning.
+It's safe to ignore this warning in this case.

 2. After it finishes, run this to see the image it built: